 However, Truman and Strauss continued to believe that Oppenheimer was "persuading ... outstanding scientists not to work on the hydrogen-bomb" and therefore actively obstructing the program, according to “American Prometheus.”
 Unfortunately, the GAC report and sour professional relationships became the impetus for the ordeal that followed.

 Before there was a whisper of revoking Oppenheimer's clearance, his relationship with Strauss stacked the outcome against him.
 Popular historical narrative argues that Strauss had a personal vendetta and intended to destroy Oppenheimer's credibility and career.

-In response, Strauss didn't hide his look of hatred.
+In response, Strauss didn't hide his look of discontent.
 Oppenheimer had publicly revealed that Strauss knew little about physics, particularly nuclear science.